-1. When the pilot burner is operating properly, gradually turn the control knob anticlockwise to 'HIGH' (Depress the knob slightly to get past the 'pilot ignition' position).
+1. When the pilot burner is operating properly, gradually turn the control knob anticlockwise to HIGH (Depress the knob slightly to get past the PILOT / IGN position).
 The main burner should now light.
-Depress the control knob slightly to release from the 'HIGH' position and turn back (clockwise) to 'LOW'.
+Depress the control knob slightly to release from the HIGH position and turn back (clockwise) to LOW.
 While turning, the burner flames should gradually become lower but remain alight.
-Depress the control knob slightly to release from the 'LOW' position and turn back (clockwise) to the Pilot ignition position.
+Depress the control knob slightly to release from the LOW position and turn back (clockwise) to the PILOT / IGN position.
 The main burner should extinguish but the pilot should remain alight.
-Depress the control knob slightly and turn back (clockwise) to turn OFF.
+Depress the control knob slightly and turn back (clockwise) to OFF.
 This will extinguish the pilot.